HeylelOS/hex/docs/library/hex.md

 ### hex.invoke ([functions...][, filename])

 Creates a new process and runs every **functions**.
 Waits for process termination.
-If **filename** is specified, the process's output is redirected into it, creating it and truncating it if required.
+If **filename** is specified, the process's standard output is redirected into it, creating it and truncating it if required.
 Returns if successful, raises an error if the process didn't return successfully.

 ### hex.melt (crucible, source)